quiltdata/quilt/docs/technical-reference.md

 > Run Quilt in a VPC with at least 1024 addresses (/22) to ensure sufficient
 > IPs for concurrent Lambdas and other services.
 If you wish to conserve
-> routable IP addresses you can place the Quilt load balancer in custom
+> routable IP addresses you can place the Quilt load balancer in custom "UserSubnets"
-> "UserSubnets".
+> of your choosing.

 Below are the subnet configurations and sizes for Quilt version 2.0 networks, new as of June 2023.
 The configuration is similar to the